Canon R5 II Recommended Memory Cards

 Budget-Friendly SD Cards: V60 vs V90

-If you are using the second slot for simultaneous backup of JPEG or HEIF files while shooting RAW to your CFexpress Type B card, V90 UHS-II SD cards are recommended.
-Since the slower SD slot dictates your maximum write speed during simultaneous recording, using the fastest SD card available (V90) minimizes the bottleneck and minimizes the impact on your continuous shooting performance.
+If you’re using the second slot for simultaneous backup of JPEG or HEIF files while shooting RAW to your CFexpress Type B card, V90 UHS-II SD cards are the right choice.
+The slower SD slot dictates your maximum write speed during simultaneous recording, so using the fastest SD card available minimizes the bottleneck on your continuous shooting performance.

 Lexar Armor V60 Memory Card Back